ngworker/lumberjack/README.md

 }
 ```

-The result `AppLogger` after refactoring to using the `ScopedLumberjackLogger` would be
+The resulting `AppLogger` after refactoring to using the `ScopedLumberjackLogger` would be:

 ```ts
 import { Injectable } from '@angular/core';